denisdefreyne/ddmetrics/README.md

 # DDTelemetry

-_DDTelemetry_ provides in-process, non-timeseries telemetry for short-running Ruby processes.
+_DDTelemetry_ is a Ruby library for recording and analysing measurements in short-running Ruby processes.

 ⚠️ This project is **experimental** and should not be used in production yet.